braintribehq/models2019/README.md

 The Tribefire documentation is continuously updated and freely available (no fees, no registration) to users, including a fully [working virtual machine](https://academy.tribefire.com/training/).

 Reading the submitted paper should act as a very quick summary about Cortex and Tribefire. **The video on [Extending The Platform](https://academy.tribefire.com/extending-tribefire-overview/) is the last one of the technical base course**.
-It describes the extension of TF given by the **tribefire demo (cartridge) described in the paper** (including models, expert, and configuration via wires) should be understandable despite the technicisms of the platform.
+It describes the extension of TF given by the **tribefire demo (cartridge) described in the paper** (including models, expert, and configuration via wires) and should be understandable despite the technicisms of the platform.

-We are working on a new set of videos about Tribefire and its new (advanced) [features](https://documentation.tribefire.com/tribefire.cortex.documentation/concepts-doc/features.html), that we left out from the paper due to space limitation.
+We are working on a **new set of videos** about Tribefire and its new (advanced) [features](https://documentation.tribefire.com/tribefire.cortex.documentation/concepts-doc/features.html), that we left out from the paper due to space limitation.

 The latest video is available [here](https://drive.google.com/open?id=1OZN9rvvDhRTc2e9kz7kNqTvhDA_f9hwW) and its explanation is currently available as PDF document [Demo 2019](https://github.com/braintribehq/models2019/blob/master/Documents/).
 The final version of this demo video will include the audio track and will be part of the [training offer](https://academy.tribefire.com/training/) and will be made available on YouTube.